allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 The only place you can access `rdd` is the driver.

 But the inner loop will be evaluated in distributed manner.
-RDD will be partitioned and inner loop iterates over subset of `rdd` elements on every spark executor.
+RDD will be partitioned and inner loop iterates over subset of `rdd` elements on every Spark executor.

 Spark uses Java (or [Kryo](https://github.com/EsotericSoftware/kryo)) serialization to send application code from the driver to the executors.